MPAS-Dev/MPAS-Limited-Area/README.md

 latN, LonN
 ```

-Where the value after `Name:` will be the name of the new regional mesh.
-The
-regional filename will follow the convention: `region_name.10242.grid.nc` if
-the region was created from the `x1.10242.grid.nc`.

 For the polygon method, the value of `Type:` must be specified as `custom`.
 The value of `Point:` must be a latitude, longitude point within the desired
 region in degrees.